MTG/freesound/_docs/api/source/resources.rst

 --------

 The response to a Sound Analysis request is a dictionary with the values of all content-based descriptors listed in :ref:`analysis-docs`.
-That dictionary can be filtered using an extra ``descriptors`` request parameter which should include a list of comma separated descriptor names chosen from those listed in :ref:`analysis-docs` (e.g. ``descriptors=lowlevel.mfcc,rhythm.bpm``).
+That dictionary can be filtered using an extra ``descriptors`` request parameter which should include a list of comma separated descriptor names chosen from those listed in :ref:`available-descriptors` (e.g. ``descriptors=lowlevel.mfcc,rhythm.bpm``).
 The request parameter ``normalized`` can also be used to return content-based descriptor values in a normalized range instead of the absolute values.